 Lena Katz, Lead of Creator Integrated Services at Ampersand, tells BeautyMatter, "Brands using multiple forms of social media is actually much smarter than trying to figure out one content style, voice, or look that will somehow appeal to every type of consumer across every platform.
 Different demos have different tastes, triggers, conversations, and jokes."

-Katz also makes the important point that classic brands such as ÉsteeEstée Lauder and Chanel, often associated with older demographics, will not drop their loyal consumers who can afford to make purchases every month just because we are moving towards an era of consumer culture heavily dominated by Gen Z. Brands are expected to keep their core customers happy with their traditional marketing methods, while also seeking, adapting, and creating new campaigns for the next generation of consumers.
+Katz also makes the important point that classic brands such as ÉsteeEstée Lauder and Chanel, often associated with older demographics, will not drop their loyal consumers who can afford to make purchases every month just because we are moving towards an era of consumer culture heavily dominated by Gen Z. Brands are expected to keep their core customers happy with their traditional beauty brand marketing methods, while also seeking, adapting, and creating new campaigns for the next generation of consumers.
 Kratz believes pinpointing specific social media platforms for individual product advertising is the way to tackle this challenge going forward.
 "Kicking off a whole new conversation or image for a product or a line on one social media platform, specifically to reach a new potential customer segment who has no pre-existing sentiment—that's smart innovation," she concludes.

 Through apps like BeReal, brands such as Starface are still marketing their products, but the difference is that they're doing it in a way that best engages the consumer and takes into account the content they wish to see.
 This tactic encourages consumers to make purchases and stay loyal to the brand through a trustworthy consumer-to-seller relationship.
 The same goes for the trust created between influencers and consumers on apps like Flip.
 However, regardless of what predominantly Gen Z consumers and influencers want, there will always be people within these groups and members of the older generation who want to purchase cosmetics in traditional ways, such as in-person shopping.
 Yet, even those who enjoy physical shopping methods will still want to be able to use social media for its initial purpose—to connect with friends and family; another reason for Instagram and similar apps to stick to their traditional focus, personal photo sharing, to avoid overwhelming consumers with unwanted advertisements.

 Overall, it is clear that brands must be prepared to adapt to what their customers long for and utilize multiple social media channels to reach different audiences to maximize their brand's potential.
 As for brands who refuse to expand across social media offerings, it is down to them to work alongside their consumers to advertise in the way that benefits both parties best.
-Essentially, as we move into a profoundly marketing-driven period, brands must stay true to their values and target audiences, making digital marketing decisions that align with these principles.
+Essentially, as we move into a profoundly marketing-driven period, beauty brands must stay true to their values and target audiences, making digital marketing decisions that align with these principles.

 2 Article(s) Remaining